ThijsRay/coppers/README.md

 ## Troubleshooting

 ### Intel RAPL sensors are not enabled

-You can enable on the Intel RAPL sensors with modprobe in the following way `modprobe intel_rapl_common` for Linux kernels of >= 5.
+You might get an error like `The location `/sys/devices/virtual/powercap/intel-rapl/intel-rapl:0` is unreachable`.
+If you have an Intel based machine, then you can enable on the Intel RAPL sensors with modprobe in the following way `modprobe intel_rapl_common` for Linux kernels of >= 5.
 Do you have a kernel version of < 5, then use `modprobe intel_rapl`.
 Unfortunatly, Coppers does not support non-Intel based machines at this time.

 ### Running the tests causes `Insufficient permissions`
 If you run `cargo test`, you might get an